tilbotio/tilbot-refactor/backend/README.md

 Additionally, modern container based hosting platforms have the best practice to put processes in separate containers.
 This is a problem because containers are expected to be started and stopped externally, based on load.

-Another difference is that previously, chat sessions would be implicitly maintained by socket.io.
+Another difference is that previously, "conversations" would be implicitly maintained by socket.io.

 ## Future